JeanPinay/Cat-And-Everything/README.md

 😺I am a cat mom and want to do cat sitting job in my free time.
 I made this website to show how I love cats and how I am eager to help other cat mom like me.
 This is a website where you read about Cat Astrology, book a cat sitter, postor read in a forum page and a mini webshop for your feline.

-# Programming languanges and Skills
+# Programming languages and Skills
 🐈 Laravel
 🐝 Bootstrap
 ⚡ Css